 How does technology change how we read and what stories we tell one another?
 And how does digital technology in particular influence narratives in contemporary culture?
 These two questions have guided my Writing 101 classes for three years to show how reading and writing have always been and continue to be mediated by technology (in the broadest sense of the word), in practice and theory.
 This year, I built on this notion to explore how narrative occurs in the most unlikely of places: in poetry and the archive.
 Digitally… read more about Building Rhetoric(s) of Narrative in the First-Year Writing Classroom »

 My biggest take-away from participating this past year in the LAMP program is that, while I’ve taught at Duke 35 years, I’m still grappling with the basics of good course design!
-In my case, productive conversation with LAMP colleagues and leaders have led me to make two substantive changes to a new undergraduate capstone seminar in Political Science I’m developing for next year, PS430S, which will focus on how scholars in that discipline, and in History, study the origins of, and in one instance the avoidance of, major… read more about Making Choices and Taking Risks in Designing a Seminar »
+In my case, productive conversation with LAMP colleagues and leaders have led me to make two substantive changes to a new undergraduate capstone seminar in Political Science I’m developing for next year, PS430S, which will focus on how scholars in that discipline, and in History, study the origins of, and in one instance the avoidance… read more about Making Choices and Taking Risks in Designing a Seminar »

 A few years ago, a Colombian professor of literature revealed the mystery of the signature of Manuel Quintín Lame.
 Leading an indigenous insurrection and advocating for an intercultural model of education, Quintín Lame was arguably the most influential indigenous leader of the twentieth century in Colombia.
 His signature had always been a bit of a puzzle for researchers and commentators.
 Next to his name, which could be easily identified, he signed with what many people considered to be a curious and shapeless doodle.
 It… read more about Language and Knowledge Go Together: Building an Experimental Website on Linguistic Rights »

 In Fall 2017 and in collaboration with colleague Matthew Kenney, I offered a new course entitled Physical Computing, a critical media studies approach to the emerging ecosystem of internet-connected devices known as the Internet of Things, or IoT.
 When paired with Wi-Fi circuitry and augmented with sensors, virtually any object – a toothbrush, a lightbulb, a refrigerator, even a John Deere tractor – can become a “smart” thing that senses, collects data about, and responds to the world around it.
-The discourse surrounding… read more about From Paper to PCBs: Printed Circuit Boards as New Media Writing »
+The discourse… read more about From Paper to PCBs: Printed Circuit Boards as New Media Writing »